 * Age ≥ 18 years (or ≥ legal age within the country if it is older than 18 years) at the time of signing the informed consent.

 * Participant must have histological, pathological, and/or cytological confirmation of adenocarcinoma of the prostate.
+Mixed histologies (eg, adenocarcinoma with neuroendocrine component) are not permitted.

 * mCRPC with ≥ 1 metastatic lesion that is present on baseline computed tomography (CT), magnetic resonance imaging (MRI), or bone scan imaging obtained within 28 days prior to enrollment.